History of Steve McMichael in Timeline

 In 1977, Steve McMichael was the backup place kicker for the Texas Longhorns football team.

-In 1978, Steve McMichael was chosen for the All-Southwest Conference during his time playing for the Texas Longhorns.
+In 1978, Steve McMichael was chosen as an All-Southwest Conference player during his time with the Texas Longhorns.

-In 1979, during his senior season, Steve McMichael was a consensus first-team All-American and was named defensive MVP at the 1979 Hula Bowl.
+In 1979, Steve McMichael was a consensus first-team All-American and was the defensive MVP at the 1979 Hula Bowl in Halawa, Hawaii.

 1981: Signed by Chicago Bears

-In 1981, Steve McMichael signed with the Chicago Bears as a free agent after being cut by the New England Patriots.
+In 1981, Steve McMichael signed with the Chicago Bears as a free agent.

 In 1985, Steve McMichael married Debra Marshall.

-In 1985, members of the Chicago Bears team travelled to Steve McMichael's home to celebrate his Hall of Fame selection with him.
+In 1985, members of the 1985 Chicago Bears team celebrated with Steve McMichael at his home.

 In 1986, Steve McMichael was named to the NFC's Pro Bowl team.